andreasfloan/Group-42/Assignments/A4/readme.md

 https://github.com/andreasfloan/Group-42/blob/e5a040c8fc1722171ab48f1a30ef68f918002134/Assignments/A3/input/A2_1.py#L27-L28

 These lines define the constants used in the script, such as the load and the material strength of the beams.
+Until the code is developed further you need to insert the values manually.